CHRISTMAS IN HAWAII | 30 THINGS TO DO IN HAWAII FOR THE HOLIDAYS

 30. Pow Wow Hawaii

 Last but not least.
 Have you seen fantastic street art while drinking around your city or on vacation?
 IN Hong Kong, a group of street artists got together and painted fantastic art around the city.
 This because very popular and so it spread around the world.
-In 2011 artists came to the Kakaako area and start to bring beauty into an area that didn’t have much character.
+In 2011 artists came to the Kakaako area and started to bring beauty into an area that didn’t have much character.
 Now you can enjoy a walk around the neighborhood looking at the beautiful street art.
-There is so much to see it is kinda overwhelming.
+There is so much to see.
+It is somewhat overwhelming.
 Make sure you do it soon because ever February, they come back to paint over last year’s art.

 CHRISTMAS IN HAWAII | 30 THINGS TO DO IN HAWAII FOR THE HOLIDAYS